Brand Loyalty – Why do customers return?

 The number 1 rule for building up loyal customers is to make the business focused solely on customers, not solely on making money.
-Providing a service, product or information which a customer cannot find anywhere else is the key.
-How does this rule apply to ecommerce?
+Providing a service, product or information that a customer cannot find anywhere else is the key.
+How does this rule apply to eCommerce?

 To build your brand’s customer loyalty, follow the guidelines below: